 - DHEC – South Carolina Department of Health and Environmental Control

 - Oconee Medical Center

-The project was funded by a 2009-2012 Office of Rural Health Policy Rural Health Care Services Outreach Grant and extended by a USDA grant.
-The program is now being implemented by Clemson University Cooperative Extension.
-Dr. Cheryl Dye is the Principle Investigator on this project, with co-investigator Dr. Joel Williams.
+The first phase of this project was funded by a 2009-2012 Office of Rural Health Policy Rural Health Care Services Outreach Grant.
+A second face extension was funded by a USDA grant.
+In 2018, Clemson University Cooperative Extension agents were trained to implement the program throughout South Carolina, and staff of the Chronic Disease Prevention and Health Promotion Bureau in Helena, Montana were trained to implement the program in Montana.
+Dr. Cheryl Dye, Director of the Clemson University Institute for Engaged Aging, is the Principle Investigator and Master Trainer for this project, with co-investigator Dr. Joel Williams.

 Participants in the program attended 8 core classes and had the option to attend another 8 supplemental classes focused on nutrition and physical activity.
 All sessions were designed to meet the needs of participants with low educational attainment and health literacy.